Trump says he'll meet with Putin in Hungary. He first meets Friday with Zelenskyy at the White House

-“I believe great progress was made with today’s telephone conversation,” Trump wrote after talking to Putin.
-They previously met in Alaska in August, which did not produce a diplomatic breakthrough.
+“I believe great progress was made with today’s telephone conversation,” Trump wrote on social media.
+The two leaders previously met in Alaska in August, which did not produce a diplomatic breakthrough, a source of frustration for the U.S. leader who had expected that his longstanding relationship with Putin could pave the way to resolving a conflict that began nearly four years ago.

-Before Trump and Putin meet, U.S. officials led by Secretary of State Marco Rubio will sit down with Russian representatives next week.
-It's unclear where that meeting will take place.

-Trump had told reporters traveling with him to Israel on Sunday that he had planned to discuss the Tomahawks with Putin as a way to pressure him to end Russia's war in Ukraine.
-“Do they want to have Tomahawks going in that direction?
-I don’t think so,” Trump said on Sunday.
-“I think I might speak to Russia about that.”

-With a fragile Israel-Hamas ceasefire and hostage deal holding, Trump has said he's now turning his attention to bringing the war in Ukraine to an end and is weighing providing Kyiv long-range weaponry as he looks to prod Moscow to the negotiating table.
+Yuri Ushakov, Putin’s foreign affairs adviser, said the Russian president initiated the call, which he described as “very frank and trusting."
+He said Putin emphasized to Trump that selling long-range Tomahawk missiles to Ukraine, something the U.S. president has publicly discussed, would “inflict significant damage to the relations between our countries."

+Trump’s renewed focus on the war in Ukraine comes after forging a ceasefire that could end the war between Israel and Hamas in Gaza, a diplomatic accomplishment that he celebrated with a whirlwind trip to Israel and Egypt on Monday.

-Ending the wars in Ukraine and Gaza was central to Trump's 2024 reelection pitch, in which he persistently pilloried President Joe Biden for his handling of the conflicts.
-Yet, like his predecessor, Trump also has been stymied by Putin as he's unsuccessfully pressed the Russian leader to hold direct talks with Zelenskyy to end the war, which is nearing its fourth year.
+Ending the wars in Ukraine and Gaza was central to Trump's campaign pitch last year, when he persistently pilloried President Joe Biden for his handling of the conflicts.

-But fresh off the Gaza ceasefire, Trump is showing new confidence that he can finally make headway on ending the Russian invasion.
-He's also signaling that he's ready to step up pressure on Putin if he doesn't come to the table soon.

-“Interestingly we made progress today, because of what's happened in the Middle East," Trump said of the Russia-Ukraine war on Wednesday evening as he welcomed supporters of his White House ballroom project to a glitzy dinner.
+Although there has been fragile progress in Gaza, Trump has been stymied by Putin, unable to persuade the Russian leader to hold direct talks with Zelenskyy.

 “First we have to get Russia done,” Trump said, turning to his special envoy Steve Witkoff, who has also served as his administration's chief interlocutor with Putin.
 “We gotta get that one done.
 If you don’t mind, Steve, let’s focus on Russia first.
 All right?”